CoFly-Project/Vegetation-Indices/README.md

 # Vegetation-Indices

-This module extract vegetation indices for a given input image.
-Calculated indices:
+This module extracts 4 different RGB-based vegetation indices from a given input image.
+The calculated indices are:
+1.